 This week my three year old daughter was sick with a bad cold.
 Poor little thing, this is the first bad cough she has had.
 I always have a hard time when my babies are sick.
 I do my best to care for them.
 I’ve spent a good part of this week snuggling her and feeding her nourishing food.

 My daughter, Naomi, didn’t sleep well the other night due to her sore throat and cough.
 Being the “natural mama” I am, I decided to make her a cough syrup rather than purchasing medicine.

 I did some research and this is what I learned…

 Honey has powerful anti-viral and anti-microbial properties!
-In clinical studies, honey has shown to be just as affective in alleviating coughs as over the counter cough medicine.
+In clinical studies, honey has shown to be just as effective in alleviating coughs as over the counter cough medicine.
 Honey is also known to help alleviate allergies.
-According to this article, taking a few teaspoons of local raw honey a day prior to pollen season can be affective in boosting your immunity to pollen!
+According to this article, taking a few teaspoons of local raw honey a day prior to pollen season can be effective in boosting your immunity to pollen!

 Lemon juice is often used in home remedies for a good reason!
 It is known to help boost the immune system and also has antiviral and antibacterial properties.
 I personally like to drink lemon juice when I have a stuffy nose.
 It helps to clear my sinuses so I can breathe better.

 Coconut oil is rich in antioxidants and contains lauric acid, which is antibacterial and antiviral.
 Coconut oil can be used to help prevent colds by boosting the immune system.
 Once the cold is set in, coconut oil can help reduce the length of sickness and can be quite soothing when added to warm honey-lemon water or tea.